skyf0l/EPITECH_to_GOOGLE_calendar/README.md

 ## Google `credentials.json`

-To connect your google account with this application, you also need to create an OAuth credentials file ([How generate credentials](Generate_credentials.md)) and copy the final `credentials.json` at the root of the repository
+To connect your google account with this application, you also need to create an OAuth credentials file ([How generate credentials](Generate_credentials.md)).
+Then, rename the downloaded file to `credentials.json` and put it in the root of the repo.

 # Automatization